 ASIP expects all authors to comply with generally accepted standards to avoid scientific misconduct.
 For more information, please see Section III on Scientific Misconduct - Definitions below.

 ABSTRACT PEER REVIEW

 All abstracts submitted to the PISA 2020 Virtual Meeting for possible presentation at the conference will undergo a peer review process prior to acceptance.
 Abstracts are reviewed by members of the PISA 2020 Planning Committee.
 Both Authors and Reviewers are expected to take their roles seriously, as detailed below.
 For information about the abstract review process, please see Reviewer Conduct.

 General Authorship Guidelines.
 Authorship is defined as 1) substantial contributions to conception and design, or acquisition of data, or analysis and interpretation of data; 2) drafting the abstract or revising it critically for important intellectual content; and 3) final approval of the version to be presented.
 Authors should meet conditions 1, 2, and 3.

-By submitting an abstract to PISA 2020, all the authors have the responsibility to ensure that the content of the abstract is scientifically defended in the poster presentation and/or any invited oral presentation.
+By submitting an abstract to the PISA 2020 Virtual Meeting, all authors have the responsibility to ensure that the content of the abstract is scientifically defended in the poster presentation and/or any invited oral presentation.
 Failure to present the poster and to defend it by being present to answer questions during assigned time periods is a violation of the ASIP Scientific Integrity Policy and may result in forfeiture of the right to submit an abstract to a future meeting.

 II.
 REVIEW OF ABSTRACTS – REVIEWER CONDUCT